kuy/redux-tower/README.md

 #### `<Link>`

 `<Link>` prevents browser's default behaviors and pushes a new path via `history` instance.
+You don't need to use this component if you have choose the Hash based strategy.

 ```js
 import { createBrowserHistory } from 'redux-saga-tower';